OCAN: For Oklahoma Citizens

 Community Anchor Institutions

 Community anchor institutions (CAIs) provide vital services to a community, such as schools, colleges and universities, career technology centers, libraries, town halls, police and fire stations and health care facilities.
-OCAN initially connected 33 CAIs to the network.
-These original 33 institutions not only receive services through the network, but also house some of the equipment necessary for operating the network.
+CAIs not only receive services through the network, but also house some of the equipment necessary for operating the network.

-Since its completion, 60 additional CAIs have had the opportunity to connect to the network through OneNet, who operates and maintains OCAN.
-OneNet is a division of the Oklahoma State Regents for Higher Education and Oklahoma’s only statewide internet service provider.
+CAIs have the opportunity to connect to the network through OneNet, who operates and maintains OCAN.
+OneNet is a division of the Oklahoma State Regents for Higher Education and Oklahoma’s research and education network.
 Educational institutions, libraries, health care providers, and local, state, federal and tribal governments have the opportunity to connect to the network by choosing OneNet as their internet service provider.

 Private Sector Opportunities